DilanP9913/DilansBookStore/DilansBookStore/README.txt

  1125: Started with Part 2
         First I try to build my application
  1127: And it successfully build and was running absolutly fine
+ 1135: Created migrations
+ 1136: And modified database name
+ 1140: by using Nuget Package Manager Console added migration in .DataAccess project